coder-m9/lambda-atlas-microservice/README.md

 Deployment is straightforward for Lambda.
 You just have to Navigate to Lambda in AWS console and upload your application Zip.along with node_modules and code.
 You can also give a s3 path of the code.

 When you zip your package, make sure your index.js is correctly mapped which you give in handler.

+### Settings

+Lambda console have many settings like memory, timeout .etc.
+You can configure as per your application load.

+VPC Settings:

+Give VPC Settings if you have custom VPC for your application